turingschool/backend-curriculum-site/module4/lessons/server_side_javascript.md

 ### Sequelize: What is it good for?

-Sequelize is a promise based ORM that we will be using in our Express app.
+Sequelize is a "Promise" based ORM that we will be using in our Express app.
-If you would like to explore the documentation for Sequelize it can be found [here](http://docs.sequelizejs.com/)
+If you would like to explore the documentation for Sequelize, it can be found [here](http://docs.sequelizejs.com/)

 ## Moving on to building an Express App

-Alright now that you have been introduced at a high level to node.js, Express, and Sequelize, let's use them to build out a simple CRUD app. _Don't worry we are going to dive deeper into these topics in class._ The intros above are just meant to give you some context.
+Alright, now that you have been introduced at a high level to node.js, Express, and Sequelize, let's use them to build out a simple CRUD app. _Don't worry we are going to dive deeper into these topics in class._ The intros above are just meant to give you some context.

 ### Where to begin